-It also improves the performance of the network, but it has some backhaul for hacker which is necessary to understand.
+It also improves the performance of the network, but it has some backhaul for hackers which is necessary to understand.
 So in this lesson, we will discuss VLAN attacks, backhaul and how can we protect VLANs from VLAN Attacks.

 Switch Spoofing VLAN Attacks

-The attacker tack advantage of default switchport mode which is dynamic auto.
+The attacker tack advantage of the default switchport mode which is dynamic auto.
 They configure a system to spoof itself as a switch.
 The attacker tricks a switch into thinking that another switch is attempting to form a trunk, thus an attacker gets access to all the VLANs allowed on the trunk port.
 The figure below illustrates the switch spoofing/VLAN hopping attack.

 How to Protect Spoofing Attack